cmageanu/cmageanu.github.io/2021-12/predict_stock_prices.md

     ymean 0.043  0.035  0.032  0.031  0.034  0.035  0.034  0.036  0.027  0.026

-The data above provides anecdotic evidence that a group of stocks may start capturing market trend data.
-In this context, more data tend to fair better.
+The data above provides further evidence that a group of stocks may start capturing market trend data.
+In this context, more data tend to fare better.
 In our sample above, using data from the last 10 years produced the lowest absolute percentage error at 2.6%.

-<a id='test_all'></a>
+### Final Justification

-## Test (almost) all the data
+#### Test (almost) all the data

+"Almost" refers to the fact that we only use data for the 34% of Nasdaq companies that make up more than 98% of the total Nasdaq market value.

 For this section we downloaded all available data from Yahoo Finance for all the stocks having a market valuation of $1bn or more.
-This takes a considerable amont of time, close to 3 hours, so it is difficult to replicate, but we feel it is worth presenting the results nevertheless.
+This takes a considerable amont of time, close to 3 hours, so it is difficult to replicate, but we feel it is worth presenting the results nevertheless, to bring a final justification to our model selection.

-The code to download the respective data is (uncomment and run it replicate the results below):
+The code to download the respective data is (uncomment it and run it replicate the results below):

 ```python